ProffSackey/ProffSackey/README.md

 ### 🚀 Founder & CEO | Full-Stack Developer | Logistics Entrepreneur

 I am a final-year Computer Science student at **KNUST** and a tech-entrepreneur driven by the desire to build scalable solutions for the African market.
-I balance my time between engineering robust software at **PASDevSoftware** and managing international trade operations at **RASDAV Logistics**.
+I balance my time between engineering robust software at **Pasdev Software** and managing international trade operations at **RASDAV Logistics**.

 ---